UnitTestBot/usvm/usvm-dataflow-ts/README.md

 npm run build
 ```

-Note that after building the ArkAnalyzer project, the script for serializing ArkIR will be located at `out/save/serializeArkIR.js` and can be run with Node.js.
+**Note:** after building the ArkAnalyzer project, the script for serializing ArkIR will be located at `out/save/serializeArkIR.js` and can be run with Node.js.

+**Note:** you can also use TS script directly using `npx ts-node src/save/serializeArkIR.ts` instead of building the whole project.

 ### Serialize ArkIR to JSON